kagarlickij/aws-cloudformation-ec2-win-ad-servers/README.md

 ### 4. First parse of UserData log by Amazon SSM Agent is not correct
 Amazon SSM Agent has correct mask for UserData execution log: `"TimestampFormat": "yyyy/MM/dd HH:mm:ss'Z':"`

-However first bunch of events will not be displayed correctlly in CloudWatch Logs GUI (further events will be displayed correctly)
+However first bunch of events will not be displayed correctly in CloudWatch Logs GUI (further events will be displayed correctly)

-### 5. AWS SSM isn't stable enought for Windows
+### 5. AWS SSM isn't stable enough for Windows
 It should be replaced with Elastic Filebeat or something similar.

 AWS SSM and CloudWatch are used for demo purposes only.